-- 6.1 Private Sector Housing Based on the layout and sizes provided with this application this property would require to be licenced under Part 2, Housing Act 2004.
-The property will need to be inspected by private sector housing to ensure it meets licensing requirements. - 6.2 Highways Engineer no objection.
+6.1 Private Sector Housing - Based on the layout and sizes provided with this application this property would require to be licenced under Part 2, Housing Act 2004.
+The property will need to be inspected by private sector housing to ensure it meets licensing requirements.

+6.2 Highways Engineer - no objection.
 Highlights that there would be no increase in parking requirement (2 spaces) from the fallback position of being able to implement the C4 permission.
-However, the LHA also acknowledge that in theory an increase in the number of bedrooms could result in an increase in the level of cars at the property.
+However, the LHA also acknowledge that in theory an increase in the amount of bedrooms could result in an increase in the level of cars at the property.
 This may, in turn, result in increased instances of drivers searching for parking spaces, but this would be a matter of residential amenity to consider.
-Recommend a condition to secure cycle storage prior to occupation.